Breast and Cervical Cancer Program

 - Breast and cervical cancer death rates are highest among women who do not receive timely cancer screening.
 This program provides access to breast examination and mammograms for low-income, uninsured, and underserved women between the ages of 40-64 years.
 It also provides access to pelvic examinations and Pap tests to screen for cervical cancer in women 21-64 years that are low-income, uninsured, and underserved.
 If results are abnormal, diagnostic evaluations are completed and clients are referred for treatment through the Women’s Health Medicaid Program.
 Please call 404-244-2200 for further information.

-- The DeKalb County Board of Health provides family planning services for men and women that help prevent unintended pregnancies and sexually transmitted diseases.
+- The DeKalb County Board of Health provides family planning services.

 - The Office of Injury Prevention identifies the leading causes of injury and injury-related death to persons of all ages.
 Two coalitions, Safe Kids of DeKalb and Safe Communities of DeKalb, work to develop and implement prevention programs to reduce injuries and injury-related deaths.